DanPov7/odin-recipes/README.md

 This is a simple website about the recipes.
-The point of this project is to showcase my ability to use newly acquired html skills.
+The point of this project is to showcase my newly acquired html skills